Women’s Retreat: Shibari & Wilderness

 Accommodations: Luxury Airbnb

-We will be sleeping indoor at a private airbnb.
-Breakfast and Dinner will be served at your accommodations.
-Lunches provided on trail by your guide.
+We will be sleeping indoors at a private airbnb.
+Breakfast and dinner will be served at your accommodations.
+Lunches provided on trail by your Outdoor Maven’s guide.

 Level of difficulty: 2.5 /5